Twals20/lab3-multipage/README.md

 CSS Grid for responsive container layouts
-Media Queries  for adapting the layout to different screen sizes CSS Animations with `@keyframes` and `transition` for smooth effects
+Media Queries  for adapting the layout to different screen sizes CSS Animations with `@keyframes` and `transition` for smooth effects as at 10th apil 205, i have added a scripts file, a real time clock on the home page, a change theme button, some faq questions and answers and a list of users fetched from an API.